Visit These Amazing Natural Wonders of New Zealand!

 Natural wonders are the best wonders.
 If you want to see maggots that shoot light out of their buttocks, dinosaur lizards with three eyes, perfectly rounded boulders, pancake rocks, orange rimmed springs, green water, blue water, insanely clear water, an obscene about of gannets, tiny penguins, birds with no wings, and green light displays in the sky… *Deep breath* well, New Zealand would be the right place.
 So with all that in mind, let’s take a look at some of the natural wonders of New Zealand!

-If you want to have a look at more awesome natural attractions in New Zealand, then head on over to our Natural Attractions category and start planning your travel itinerary from there.
+If you want to have a look at more awesome natural attractions in New Zealand, then head on over to our Natural Attractions category or 101 Things to Do in New Zealand and start planning your travel itinerary from there.

 New Zealand’s Natural Wonders